callmespring/callmespring.github.io/talk.md

 ### Talk

+* CMStatistics, London, UK, Dec.
+2020 (invited), [Does the Markov Decision Process Fit the Ddata?
+Testing for the Markov Propery in Sequential Decision Making](./slides/slides.pdf)

+* JMS, Philadelphia, PA, USA, Aug.
+2020 (invited), [Does the Markov Decision Process Fit the Ddata?
+Testing for the Markov Propery in Sequential Decision Making](./slides/slides.pdf)

 * Stat seminar at University of Cambridge, Cambridge, Feb.
 2020 (invited), [On Statistical Learning for Individualized Decision Making with Complex Data](./slides/slides22.pdf)

 * Stat seminar at SHUFE, Shanghai, Jan.
 2020 (invited), [On Statistical Learning for Individualized Decision